Upstream#

 rather than using any other available server

 as it would when no servers in the upstream are available.
 Defines a group of servers.
 Servers can listen on different ports.
 In addition, servers listening on TCP and UNIX domain sockets can be mixed.
 Example: By default, requests are distributed between the servers using a weighted round-robin balancing method.
 In the above example, each 7 requests will be distributed as follows: 5 requests go to backend1.example.com and one request to each of the second and third servers.
 If an error occurs during communication with a server, the request will be passed to the next server, and so on until all of the functioning servers will be tried.
 If a successful response could not be obtained from any of the servers, the client will receive the result of the communication with the last server.
 Defines the name and size of the shared memory zone that keeps the group's configuration and run-time state that are shared between worker processes.
 Several groups may share the same zone.
 In this case, it is enough to specify the size only once.
-The Used with Used with keeps the IP address and port, or the path to the UNIX domain socket of the upstream server.
-If several servers were contacted during request processing, their addresses are separated by commas, e.g. : 192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock If an internal redirect from one server group to another happens, initiated by "X-Accel-Redirect" or error_page, then the server addresses from different groups are separated by colons, e.g.: 192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock : 192.168.10.1:80, 192.168.10.2:80 If a server cannot be selected, the variable keeps the name of the server group. number of bytes received from an upstream server.
+The Used with Used with stores the IP address and port, or the path to the UNIX domain socket of the upstream server.
+If several servers were contacted during request processing, their addresses are separated by commas, e.g.: 192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock If an internal redirect from one server group to another happens, initiated by 192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock : 192.168.10.1:80, 192.168.10.2:80 If a server cannot be selected, the variable keeps the name of the server group. number of bytes received from an upstream server.
 Values from several connections are separated by commas and colons like addresses in the $upstream_addr variable. number of bytes sent to an upstream server.
 Values from several connections are separated by commas and colons like addresses in the $upstream_addr variable. keeps the status of accessing a response cache.
 The status can be either

 If the cache was bypassed entirely without accessing it,

 the variable isn't set. keeps time spent on establishing a connection with the upstream server; the time is kept in seconds with millisecond resolution.
 In case of SSL, includes time spent on handshake.
-Times of several connections are separated by commas and colons like addresses in the $upstream_addr variable. stores time spent on receiving the response header from the upstream server; the time is kept in seconds with millisecond resolution.
-Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable. stores server response header fields.
-For example, the "Server" response header field is available through the $upstream_http_server variable.
-The rules of converting header field names to variable names are the same as for the variables that start with the "$http_" prefix.
-Only the header fields from the response of the last server are saved. stores time the request spent in the queue
+Times of several connections are separated by commas and colons like addresses in the $upstream_addr variable. keeps time spent on receiving the response header from the upstream server; the time is kept in seconds with millisecond resolution.
+Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable. keep server response header fields.
+For example, the keeps time the request spent in the queue

 before a server was selected;